hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 ### WAN Replication Batch Frequency

-When `WanBatchReplication`is preferred as replication implementation and the number generated WAN replication events don't reach [[Wan Replication Batch Size (#wan-replication-batch-size)], they are sent to target cluster after a certain amount of time is passed.
+When `WanBatchReplication`is preferred as the replication implementation and the number of generated WAN replication events does not reach [Wan Replication Batch Size](#wan-replication-batch-size), they are sent to the target cluster after a certain amount of time is passed.

 Default value of for this duration is `5` seconds.

-To change the `WanBatchReplication` batch sending frequency, a Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.batchfrequency.seconds` configuration property.
+To change the `WanBatchReplication` batch sending frequency, the Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.batchfrequency.seconds` configuration element.

-You can do this by setting the property on the command line (where xxx is the batch sending frequency in seconds):
+You can do this by setting the property on the command line (where xxx is the batch sending frequency in seconds),

 ```plain
 -Dhazelcast.enterprise.wanrep.batchfrequency.seconds=xxx